TobyMac: Life After Death (2022–2024)

 On June 7, 2024, McKeehan released "Nothin' Sweeter" as a single.
-On September 27, 2024, he released a new version of "Nothin' Sweeter" as a collaboration with Jon Reddick.

-On December 6, 2024, McKeehan released "a lil Church" as a single.
+On December 6, 2024, McKeehan released "a lil Church (Nobody's Too Lost)".

-On January 10, 2025, McKeehan released "God Did It" as a single.
+On January 10, 2025, McKeehan released "God Did It".

-On February 7, 2025, McKeehan released "Can't Stop Me" as a single.
+On February 7, 2025, McKeehan released "Can't Stop Me".

-On March 7th, 2025, McKeehan released his tenth studio album, Heaven On My Mind.
+On April 4, 2025, McKeehan released "Heaven On My Mind" as a single with the artist Forrest Frank.

+On May 30, 2025, McKeehan released "Oh My Soul (Psalm 103)".

 Other work

 He has written two books with Michael Tait and Kevin Max: Jesus Freaks: DC Talk and The Voice of the Martyrs – Stories of Those Who Stood for Jesus, the Ultimate Jesus Freaks and Jesus Freaks: Revolutionaries: Stories of Revolutionaries Who Changed Their World: Fearing GOD, Not Man.
 These books are mainly focused on Christian martyrs.
 He has also written two more books with Michael Tait, one titled, Under God, containing stories of America's spiritual battles, and another book called Living Under God: Discovering Your Part in God's Plan.

 He has written a fifth book called City on Our Knees.
 The book is about how Christians past and present have set aside differences, come together in unity, and stepped forward in action and prayer.

 He is the president of the record label Gotee Records.
 He created the label with Todd Collins and Joey Elwood in order to produce Out of Eden's Lovin' the Day after efforts to sign the group to an established label proved unsuccessful.
 "We all collectively said, 'Let's just give this a shot'", Elwood recalls; "Three naïve guys, a willing band, and some really good songs."
 The label was responsible for establishing artists such as Relient K, House of Heroes, Jamie Grace, Capital Kings, and Abandon Kansas.
 However, as a recording artist, he is under contract with ForeFront Records.

 TobyMac has also helped establish a camp, called Camp Electric, located near Nashville, Tennessee, for young musicians who want to have pop and rock skills.